-"For the wedding?"
+“For the wedding?”
 Willow said.
-"That grove we did the Esbat in?
-It seemed nice, for all of the snow on the ground.
-I expect it'll be wonderful in summertime.
-Uh, it does get warm in Nova Scotia in the summertime, doesn't it?"
+“That grove we did the Esbat in?
+It seemed nice, even with all of the snow on the ground.
+I expect it’ll be wonderful in summertime.
+Uh, it does get warm in Nova Scotia in the summertime, doesn’t it?”

-"Yes, but, I thought we decided on an indoor ceremony?"
-Rowena said.
+“Yes, but I thought we decided on an indoor ceremony?”
+Rowena pointed out.

 “But…indoors is so…indoorsy,” Willow said.
 “And let’s face it, with Al presiding over the ceremony, she’ll want it to be outdoors.”